slaterbbx/fullstack.nextjs/readme.md

 ## Nextjs boilerplate with custom folder structure, setup for full stack development.

 This project is an opinionated boilerplate for a fullstack workflow using a Nodejs server with express and NextJs for the React front end.
-The idea is to make it a solid boilerplate for large scale projects that require a custom node backend..
+The idea is to make it a solid boilerplate for large scale SSR projects that require a custom node backend.. <br>

+### WHY?
+Because I needed it for a project.

 ### Currently working with:
 - [x] Nextjs